Restaurant Interiors and Branding

-If you’ve been following Nice Branding Agency for a while, we’ve probably brainwashed you into believing that you can’t build a brand without a relentless attention to detail.
-As an interior branding agency, we’re here to tell you that this also includes the interior and exterior space of your business.
+At Nice Branding Agency, we know from experience that you can’t build a restaurant brand without attention to detail.
+As a restaurant branding agency, we’re here to tell you that this also includes the interior and exterior space of your business.

-You see, a brand isn’t something you create through logo design, it’s the perception people form about your organization based on all they encounter related to your business.
+A brand isn’t something you create through logo design, it’s the perception people form about your restaurant based on all they encounter related to your business.

-So, with that in mind, a business brand has got to be cultivated by a thread of consistent authenticity that’s woven through each and every touchpoint.
+A restaurant brand has to be cultivated by authenticity that’s woven through every touchpoint.
 We would say “customer touchpoint,” but the brand isn’t being contrived by customers alone.
-It’s being created under the perception of your employees, your vendors, and the general public.
+It’s being created under the perception of your employees, your vendors, and the public.

-As a business owner or operator, we’re sure you can agree that making the right impression on each of these targets is not up for debate.
-And we know that part of that impression is the feeling people get when they enter your business, restaurant, or store.
+Making the right impression on each of these targets is not up for debate.
+And we know that part of that impression is the feeling people get when they enter your restaurant.

-Let’s be clear, it’s not just about making a ‘good’ impression.
-It’s about influencing people to see your business in the light that you want it to be seen in.
-There are many places that one could say have been decorated nicely.
-But what are your interior selections saying about your business, and how are they relating to your overall brand?
+It’s not just about making a ‘good’ impression.
+It’s about influencing people to see your restaurant in a certain light.
+It’s one thing to have nice decor.
+But what does your interior say about your restaurant, and how does it relate to your brand as a whole?

 “Environmental branding communicates a brand’s position and value through the three-dimensional platform provided by your physical space.